Canardoux/fs-doc/tau/guides/guides_live_streams.md

 > Dart Streams support is actually being developped.
 Some Features are not completely supported:
 >
 > - On iOS things are completely finished.
 Everything is supposed to work
+> - On Android non interleaved mode and Float32 are not fully implemented
-> - On Android things are completely finished.
+> - On Web, things are completely finished.
 Everything is supposed to work
-> - On Web, most everything is to be done.
-I am going to do that now.

 ### Interleaving